wehzzz/wehzzz/README.md

 ## Hi there 👋

-Teaching Assistant ACU & Final year student in embedded systems and low level systems engineering
+Teaching Assistant ACU & Final year student in low level and embedded systems engineering

 ---